-Then the king gat his spear in both hands, and ran towards Sir Mordred, crying: Traitor, now is thy death day come...And when Sir Mordred felt that he had his death wound ...he smote his father Arthur, with his sword holden in both his hands...and therewithal Sir Mordred fell stark dead on the earth; and the noble Arthur fell in a swoon to the earth (p.
-789).
+Then the king gat his spear in both hands, and ran towards Sir Mordred, crying: Traitor, now is thy death day come...And when Sir Mordred felt that he had his death wound ...he smote his father Arthur, with his sword holden in both his hands...and therewithal Sir Mordred fell stark dead on the earth; and the noble Arthur fell in a swoon to the earth. (p.
+789)

 Arthur's choice to satisfy his immediate desire for revenge rather than being eventually rewarded by God for following his orders suggests that when Christian values are at conflict with the chivalric values, it is the chivalric code that might win (See Hill 1996:268).
-The type of the relationship between man and God that the Morte portrays seems to be informed by the late fourteenth-century Ockhamist perception of the divine.
-The image of God in the Morte seems similar to "Ockham's God" who is powerful and free, yet detached from his creatures (Kwasniewski 2004:70).
-Believing that we love God only because he ordered us to do so, Ockham argued that a free will might not stick to God's orders (Irwin 2007:399).
-This outlook explains why after nominalism the focus of morality was no longer beatitude as much as human earthly concerns (Grabowski 2003:15-16).
+The relationship between man and God that the Morte portrays appears to be influenced by the late fourteenth-century Ockhamist conception of the divine.
+The depiction of God in the Morte bears resemblance to "Ockham's God" who is potent and autonomous, yet distant from his creations (Kwasniewski 2004:70).
+Believing that our love of God is contingent upon His command, Ockham argued that a free will might not consistently adhere to divine directives (Irwin 2007:399).
+This perspective explains why, following nominalism, moral emphasis shifted away from beatitude towards human earthly matters (Grabowski 2003:15-16).

 The above discussed examples suggest that religion is not presented as a strong impact on characters' actions and emotions.
 The sense of loss that controls the ending of the Morte, even in the chapters that follow the repentance of some of the characters, implies that Malory's book is not celebrating penance as much as lamenting the fall of the Round Table.
 The penitential tone thus fails to "negate the sense of loss created by the sight of a potentially ideal society built up and then destroyed" (Field 1999:246).
 The world of the Morte seems, therefore, to exemplify the late medieval world which "under the influence of Ockham, involved a fusion of radical epistemological scepticism and 'fideism'" (Aers 2000:8).
-The characters' wilful actions, and their subsequent emotional experiences, can thus be cast as examples of Ockham's notion of metaphysical freedom.
-According to this notion, and as shown above, individuals' emotions are mainly connected to their basic human needs such as the need to survive and to preserve possessions.
-14
+The deliberate actions of characters, along with their ensuing and emotional responses, can thus be interpreted as examples of Ockham's concept of metaphysical freedom.
+In accordance with this concept, and as demonstrated earlier, individuals' emotions are primarily linked to their basic human needs, such as the instinct for self-preservation and the desire to safeguard possessions.